darklang/docs/docs/language.md

 ---
-id: language-overview
+id: language
-title: Dark Language Overview
+title: Language Overview
 ---

-## Introduction

 This doc describes the Dark language.
 Dark is really a system - a combination of the language, editor, framework and infrastructure.
 In this